-Let’s say you run a clothing shop.
 You have boards full of fun fashions and styling tips for your customers.
-You pin your latest sales, the newest styles, and everything links directly to the sale page for that item.
-You’ve seen an increase in sales for items you pin to Pinterest, but you’re not sure if there’s a direct correlation.
+You pin your latest sales and the newest styles, and everything links directly to the sale page for that item.
+You’ve seen an increase in sales for items you pin to Pinterest, but you’re unsure if there’s a direct correlation.
 You may have questions like:

-- Are your efforts on Pinterest driving traffic to your site and boosting sales?
+- Are my efforts on Pinterest driving traffic to my site and boosting sales?

-- Is there any other product on your site that users are pinning that you should be pinning, too?
+- Is there any other product on my site that users are pinning that I should be pinning, too?

-Using Pinterest Analytics, you can answer each of these questions.
+Pinterest Analytics lets you answer these questions.
+You can see: